-It is recommended that Fluorouracil Injection, USP be given only by or under the supervision of a qualified physician who is experienced in cancer chemotherapy and who is well versed in the use of potent antimetabolites.
+It is recommended that FLUOROURACIL be given only by or under the supervision of a qualified physician who is experienced in cancer chemotherapy and who is well versed in the use of potent antimetabolites.
 Because of the possibility of severe toxic reactions, it is recommended that patients be hospitalized at least during the initial course of therapy.
-These instructions should be thoroughly reviewed before administration of Fluorouracil Injection, USP.

 Fluorouracil Injection Description

-Fluorouracil Injection, USP an antineoplastic antimetabolite, is a colorless to faint yellow aqueous, sterile, nonpyrogenic injectable solution available in a 50 mL and 100 mL Pharmacy Bulk Package for intravenous administration.
-Each mL contains 50 mg fluorouracil in water for injection USP, pH is adjusted to approximately 8.6 to 9.4 with sodium hydroxide.
+Fluorouracil Injection, USP, an antineoplastic antimetabolite, is a colorless to yellow aqueous sterile, nonpyrogenic injectable solution for intravenous administration.
+Each mL contains: 50 mg fluorouracil; pH is adjusted to approximately 9.2 with sodium hydroxide.

 Chemically, fluorouracil, a fluorinated pyrimidine, is 5-fluoro-2,4 (1H,3H)-pyrimidinedione.
 It is a white to practically white crystalline powder which is sparingly soluble in water.
-The molecular weight of fluorouracil is 130.08 and the structural formula is:
+The structural formula is:

 Fluorouracil Injection - Clinical Pharmacology